intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 Sometimes what appear to be interoperability problems are symptomatic of issues in protocol design.
 A community that is willing to make changes to the protocol, by revising or extending it, makes the protocol better in the process.
-Applying the robustness principle instead conceals problems, making it harder, or even impossible, to fix them later.
+Tolerating unexpected input instead conceals problems, making it harder, if not impossible, to fix them later.

 # Active Protocol Maintenance {#active}